laygond/UUS/README.md

 [image1]: ./README_images/demo.gif

 # UUS
-My Universal Usual Set-up (UUS).
+My Ubuntu Usual Set-up (UUS).
 This is a template shell file for common bash commands bundled together for a faster and easier set up.
 Modify this template as you wish.

-It includes all commands to set up Ubuntu 18.04 for Deep Learning with GPU
+It includes all commands to set up Ubuntu 18.04 for Deep Learning with GPU.
+Read `config.sh` for instructions.

 ![alt text][image1]